-Questions that indicate some of the topics that you may wish to include in your report are below.
+Suggestions of some topics that you may wish to include in your report are below.

 Product

 - Product description: Describe the product and its functions.
 (What is being sold, and for what is it used?) - What products are the main competitors to your selected product? - Fully explain a unique selling point of the product. - What stage of the product life cycle is your product at: research and development, introduction, growth, maturity, or decline?
 Explain or give reasons for your choice. - Describe and fully explain one feature of the product's physical packaging.